appfog/afdocs/customize/custom-domain-names.markdown

 ### AF CLI {#custom-domain-af-cli}

-1. If you haven't already, install the [af command line tool](http://docs.appfog.com/getting-started/af-cli) and log in.
+1. If you haven't already, install the [af command line tool](http://docs.appfog.com/getting-started/af-cli) and log in with your AppFog credentials.

 2. Map the domain.